-- As an Admin, you can enable or disable the update up until the automatic activation date.
+- As an Admin, you can turn the update on or off until the automatic activation date.

 - On the scheduled auto-activation date, Salesforce permanently activates the update.
-After auto-activation, you can’t normally deactivate the update.
+After auto-activation, you can’t typically deactivate the update.

 - Salesforce analyzes your organization to determine if a critical update potentially affects your customizations.
 If your customizations aren’t affected, Salesforce can automatically activate the update in your organization.

-Many admins were recently contacted by Salesforce support regarding an update in the Summer ’20 release involving a change in the secure guest user record access policies.
-This particular update can have a serious impact on orgs that have public force.com sites and/or allow some public access to their communities.
+Salesforce support recently contacted many admins regarding an update in the Summer ’20 release involving a change in the secure guest user record access policies.
+This particular update can severely impact orgs with public force.com sites and allow some public access to their communities.

 After testing the update, several admins reported that email alerts using Visualforce templates had no merge data.
 While Salesforce originally introduced this update for Spring ’20, they deferred the activation date to make additional changes based on this feedback.

-From Summer ’20, Salesforce has released a new beta feature which presents a much more digestible view of critical update data.
-The new page also contains information found in the Security Alerts node with the security alerts functionality remaining the same.
-You can find all of this information under Release Updates — allowing you to focus on the highest priority items.
-The new interface has been updated to use tabs allowing an admin to filter for the updates that you want to see.
+From Summer ’20, Salesforce has released a new beta feature that presents a much more digestible view of critical update data.
+The new page also contains information in the Security Alerts node, with the security alerts functionality remaining the same.
+You can find all this information under Release Updates — allowing you to focus on the highest priority items.
+The new interface has been updated to use tabs, enabling an admin to filter for the updates you want to see.

-- Needs Action: Update hasn’t reached the Complete Steps By date and steps are not completed.
+- Needs Action: The update hasn’t reached the Complete Steps By date, and steps are not completed.

 - Due Soon: Complete Steps By date is approaching.

-- Overdue: Update is past the Complete Steps By date and steps are not completed.
+- Overdue: The update is past the Complete Steps By date, and steps are not completed.

 When you act on an update, a series of detailed steps helps you evaluate the impact on your org.
-You can adopt the update early, or depending on your org, use the recommended test run option.
-One of the changes with the rollout of this new functionality is the adjustment of the date the update will be “Automatically enforced in”, meaning that updates will now be enforced with a standard Salesforce release as opposed to various dates between releases.
+Depending on your org, you can adapt the update early or use the recommended test run option.
+One of the changes with the rollout of this new functionality is the adjustment of the date the update will be “Automatically enforced in,” meaning that updates will now be enforced with a standard Salesforce release instead of various dates between releases.
 For specific dates, go to https://status.salesforce.com/ and check information about your instance.
-Salesforce recommends that you complete steps listed for the update by this date.
-If testing is supported, you can manually enable and disable an update before the date.
-For a sandbox org, test run periods may end early with a release upgrade.
+Salesforce recommends completing the steps listed for the update by this date.
+If testing is supported, you can manually turn an update on and off before the date.
+Test run periods may end early with a release upgrade for a sandbox org.

-You can also see which Critical Updates are pending and the estimated auto-activation date by logging into your Salesforce org.
+Logging into your Salesforce org, you can see which Critical Updates are pending and the estimated auto-activation date.
 Enter the Setup menu and search for Critical Updates.

-Testing critical updates can be very important depending on the functionality being updated.
-We’ve created a Salesforce critical updates guide to help you prioritize your testing based on the potential impact to your org as well as the date the update will be applied.
-When you’re ready to start testing, keep in mind that it’s important to first test in a sandbox environment before enabling an update in your production org.
-We recommend testing one update at a time so you can isolate which change has caused issues, but this may not always be possible if you are testing manually and have limited time.
+Testing critical updates can be significant depending on the functionality being updated.
+We’ve created a Salesforce critical updates guide to help you prioritize your testing based on the potential impact on your org and the date the update will be applied.
+When you’re ready to start testing, remember that testing in a sandbox environment is essential before enabling an update in your production org.
+We recommend trying one update at a time to isolate which change has caused issues, but this may not always be possible if you are testing manually and have limited time.

 Next, you’ll need to identify the customizations that will potentially be affected by the Critical Update.
-Remember that you can review the update detail page to see what could potentially be impacted.
+Remember to review the update detail page to see what could be impacted.
 For example, if you were looking to test the Evaluate Criteria Based on Original Record Values in Process Builder Critical Update, you would define tests that ensure all of your Process Builders are working correctly before and after enabling the update.

-Developing a manual testing plan requires defining each of the scenarios in a step-by-step format along with the expected outcome.
-Keep in mind that it may also be necessary to account for negative test scenarios.
+Developing a manual testing plan requires defining each scenario step-by-step and the expected outcome.
+Remember that it may also be necessary to account for negative test scenarios.
 For example, you may want to test if a component is not visible to a user in a specific profile.

-If you’re testing manually, you can use your Process Builders as a guide to ensure your manual testers are updating the records to match one diamond in your Process Builder, multiple diamonds in your Process Builder and negative scenarios where the record should not meet the criteria for your Process Builder.
+If you’re testing manually, you can use your Process Builders as a guide to ensure your manual testers are updating the records to match one diamond in your Process Builder, multiple diamonds in your Process Builder, and negative scenarios where the document should not meet the criteria for your Process Builder.

-The disadvantage of manual testing is that it is time-consuming to write the scripts themselves as well as have a user or multiple users perform the steps outlined in the scripts with their findings.
-Users may not understand the test steps or may not be as diligent in completing the steps as outlined which can also leave your org open to potential issues that may have been missed during testing.
+The disadvantage of manual testing is that writing the scripts and having a user or multiple users perform the steps outlined in the writings with their findings is time-consuming.
+Users may not understand the test steps or may not be as diligent in completing the steps as outlined, which can leave your org open to potential issues that may have been missed during testing.

-Automated testing tools like Provar help to speed up your testing using repeatable data-driven automation tests which can include both UI and API actions.
+You have automated testing tools like Provar to help speed up your testing using repeatable data-driven automation tests, which can include both UI and API actions.
 Provar allows you to perform regression testing by establishing a baseline of passing tests before you enable a critical update.
-You can then review and compare the results of your tests after the update has been enabled.
+You can then review and compare the results of your tests after allowing the update.
 Your tests can be reused for different user profiles and applications to test each variation in your user journey.
-Automation allows you to translate your manual test scripts so they are not dependent on end user testers and are always consistent.
+Automation will enable you to translate your manual test scripts so they are not dependent on end-user testers and are always consistent.

 Above: View of Provar’s Test Palette.
-Provar is designed to make it easy to build test cases using a drag and drop interface to add and customize a variety of test step types.
+Designing Provar to make it easy to build test cases using a drag-and-drop interface to add and customize various test step types.

 If you’re considering automating your testing plan, keep the following candidates in mind: